batbucket/pick-a-card/readme.md

 https://play.google.com/store/apps/details?id=com.Sharr.PickACard

 # Tobias Fate's Pick a Card #
-* A simple game mechanic trainer and simulator for the Champion Twisted "Tobias" Fate in the video game League of Legends written in C# using the Unity engine for Android.
+* A simple game mechanic trainer and simulator for the Champion Twisted "Tobias" Fate in the video game League of Legends
+* Written in C# using the Unity engine for Android.
 * This was written primarily as an introductory exercise to the Unity engine and Google Play application upload process.
 * The spell this simulator is replicating is as follows:
 # Pick A Card #